What is the ISO on a camera and what role does it play in photography?

-What is ISO on a camera – it’s a strange acronym to use and certainly seems to have no direct bearing on what it describes, which is the sensitivity of the camera’s built-in sensor to light.
+Firstly let me explain ISO as it’s a strange acronym to use and certainly seems to have no direct bearing on what it describes, which is the sensitivity of the camera’s built-in sensor to light.

-The Reason It's Named ISO ... and the official definition
+The Reason It's Named ISO ... it's not what you think

 To understand the definition of ISO in photography I think it is important to clear a small misconception about the origin of the term ISO.